julianbarg/CV/cv.md

 * Barg, J. (2020, February 14).
 Oil Spills and Organizational Learning.
 Presented at the Ivey PhD Research Series, Ivey Business School.
 * Barg, J. (2016, August 2).
 The Trends of Corporate Social Responsibility in China.
 Presented at the 3rd International Conference on CSR, Sustainability, Ethics and Governance, Cologne.

+# Service

+---

+* 2022-2025
+	- AOM ONE division--member of the Membership/Nominations Team

 # Teaching

 ---